 A loud bang from an old shotgun and off they went.
 A tradition that lives on in the ÖTILLÖ (island to island) race.
 The unfit men strolled away on Utö, down toward the small islets located between Utö and Ornö.
 Soon, the young lads started to feel as if victory was theirs.
-As it were, one of the older men was far too slow when swimming.
+As it was, one of the older men was far too slow when swimming.

 The feat took more than 24 hours, which included a few hours of rest at night in sleeping bags under a spruce tree.
-Once they made it to Sandhamn, they were allowed to walk to the front of the line at the Diving Bar.
-And that’s how their hangover came to last longer than the ache in their muscles.
-They’d reached their goal without realizing that they’d started something that is now the fastest growing form of competition in the world.
+Once they made it to Sandhamn, they were allowed to walk to the front of the line at the Diving Bar (and that’s how their hangover came to last longer than the ache in their muscles).
+They’d reached their goal without realizing that they’d started something that is now the fastest-growing form of competition in the world.

 The experienced adventures Michael Lemmel and Mats Andersson (now Skott) heard about the achievement of these four men.
-Mikael had been one of the organizers of the multisport world championships, where Mats had competed.
+Michael had been one of the organizers of the multisport world championships, where Mats had competed.
 They both saw this as more than just a bar bet, and by 2006 they had organized it into a race.
 Nine teams signed up to get from Sandhamn to Utö.
 This time, the two brothers stood at the starting line together with multisport competitors, triathletes and military personnel.
 Contrary to the original feat, resting at night was no longer allowed.

 The organizers wanted the whole field to finish before nightfall.
-Only two teams managed to complete the race and the winning time was twelve hours.
-Several Swedish endurance profiles found the race as going one step too far.
+Only two teams managed to complete the race and the winning time was 12 hours.
+Several Swedish endurance personalities thought the race went one step too far.
 Physiology doctor and Ultraman Filip Larsen referred to it as “the most miserable race in Sweden” and said that it was impossible to prepare yourself for the unprecedented misery facing the participants.

-When “Doctor Phil,” teaming up with Antti Antonov, participated in the 2008 ÖTILLÖ race, they chose to pack significantly lighter than any team had ever done: wetsuit, hood, water sack and a four gallon backpack for energy bars, emergency radio, shoes and fins.
-The backpack created some nice sores on their shoulder blades and the wet suit burned to their groins and backs of their knees.
+When Filip Larsen (“Doctor Phil”), teamed up with Antti Antonov to participate in the 2008 ÖTILLÖ race, they packed significantly lighter than any previous team: wetsuit, hood, water sack and a four-gallon backpack for energy bars, emergency radio, and shoes and fins.
+The backpack created some nice sores on their shoulder blades and the wet suit burned to their groins and the backs of their knees.
 After the race, Filip and Antti concluded that switching between shoes and fins had taken far too long and that they should have worn their shoes while swimming.
-More people arrived at the same conclusion and the equipment soon came to be increasingly minimalistic.
+More people arrived at the same conclusion and the equipment soon became increasingly minimalistic.

 Slowly but surely, the two brothers had become increasingly better prepared over the years.
-In 2008, they were well on their way to reach the finish line when the youngest brother threw up everything he’d eaten at the last food station.
+In 2008, they were well on their way to reaching the finish line when the youngest brother threw up everything he’d eaten at the last food station.
 But they didn’t quit.
-After the older brother had egged him on with the words “My God, you’re disgusting,” they did what they had to do and finished the race.
+After the older brother egged him on with the words, “My God, you’re disgusting,” they did what they had to do and finished the race.

 The original feat went from Utö to Sandhamn.
-Now, however, it goes in the other direction and starts in Sandhamn.
+Now it goes in the other direction and starts in Sandhamn.

-Jesper Mars, Mats Andersson, Anders Malm and Jan Lindeberg.
+Jesper Mars, Mats Andersson, Anders Malm and Jan Lindeberg